Australia’s 5 Favourite Islands To Explore This Summer

-Philip Island, Melbourne
+Phillip Island, Melbourne

 Kangaroo Island, Adelaide

-No trip to South Australia is complete without a hop, skip and jump (excuse the pun) over to Kangaroo Island, but despite the name it isn’t all about kangaroos.
-You will also be treated to close encounters with the huge sea lions in Seal Bay and koala’s in Hanson Bay.
-As the third largest island off mainland Australia, there’s kilometres of beaches to choose from but we recommend a stop at Vivonne Bay, once voted Australia’s Best Beach.
+No trip to South Australia is complete without a hop, skip and jump (excuse the pun) over to Kangaroo Island, but despite the name this paradise isn’t all about kangaroos (but you’ll see plenty of those too).
+Nature shines on Kangaroo Island where you can enjoy close encounters with the huge sea lions in Seal Bay and koalas in Hanson Bay.
+As the third largest island off mainland Australia, you’ll find kilometres of blissful beaches to choose from, but our top recommendation is a stop at Vivonne Bay, once voted Australia’s Best Beach.

-Stradbroke Island, Brisbane
+North Stradbroke Island, Brisbane

-Just off the coast of Queensland’s capital city of Brisbane is this rarely frequented island gem.
-Known for its incredible surf breaks and perfect viewing spots for the migrating whales each season.
-Whether you opt to view the myriad of turtles, manta ray, dolphins and whales from the viewing platforms positioned around the headland, or swim with them in one of the many beaches, you will feel a million miles away from the city.
+Just off the coast of Queensland’s capital city of Brisbane, North Stradbroke Island is nature’s paradise.
+The third largest sand island in the world is best known for its incredible surf breaks and perfect viewing spots that give you an up-close vista of migrating whales each season.
+Whether you opt to view the myriad of turtles, manta ray, dolphins and whales from the viewing platforms positioned around the headland, or swim with them in one of the many beaches, Straddie, as the locals call it, will make you feel a million miles away from the city.

 Magnetic Island, Townsville

-Fondly referred to as Maggie by the locals, this small island is only a 20 minute ferry ride from Townsville, ideal for day-trips and is teeming with local wildlife.
-You can hire a topless car or classic moke and zoom around the island, or hike one of its lush tropical trails.
+Fondly referred to as Maggie by the locals, this small island paradise is only a 20-minute ferry ride from Townsville.
+Being this close to the mainland, Magnetic Island is ideal for day-trips and is absolutely teeming with local wildlife on land and below the sea.
+You can hire a fun convertible car or classic moke to zoom around the island, or hike one of its lush tropical trails.
 Entertain the rock wallabies or do the Forts Walk to spot a koala taking a nap in the trees.
-For those searching for that perfect panoramic, we recommend climbing the remaining structures from WWII to overlook the whole island.
-Or if you’re after a more relaxing itinerary, sunbake on the beach at Horseshoe Bay and watch the sun set over the ocean from the jetty at Picnic Bay.
-It’s ideal for those who love the great outdoors with plenty of wildlife encounters.Back
+For those searching for that perfect panoramic view, we recommend climbing the remaining structures from WWII to overlook the whole island.
+Or if you’re after a more relaxing itinerary, sunbake on the beach at Horseshoe Bay and watch the sunset over the ocean from the jetty at Picnic Bay.
+It’s ideal for those who love the great outdoors with plenty of wildlife encounters.